Downtown Bus Parking Lot Layover Facility

 The proposed Downtown Bus Parking Lot would provide an off-street location for downtown San Diego transit vehicles to park in the short turnaround time they have between runs.
-The project would be located in the Columbia district of western downtown San Diego near America Plaza Trolley Station and the Santa Fe Train Depot, one of the region’s largest transit hubs.
+Four alternative sites are being considered for the project located in the Columbia and Civic/Core districts of western downtown San Diego.
+All of the sites are near the America Plaza Trolley Station and the Santa Fe Train Depot, one of the region’s largest transit hubs.

-The parking lot would also serve new, long-distance Bus Rapid Transit (BRT) routes that will be introduced beginning in 2014.
-These express transit services were approved by voters in 2004 as part of TransNet, the voter approved half-cent sales tax for San Diego region transportation projects.
+The parking lot would serve existing MTS buses as well as new, long-distance Bus Rapid Transit (BRT) routes that will be introduced beginning in 2014.
+These express transit services were approved by voters in 2004 as part of TransNet, the voter approved half-cent sales tax for regional transportation projects.
 BRT services that terminate in western downtown are also included in the Centre City Community Plan, adopted in 2006, to reduce automobile traffic downtown and throughout the region.

-Four proposed sites are currently under consideration between Ash Street and B Street, and Kettner Boulevard and Union Street in the Columbia district.
+Four proposed sites are currently under consideration between Ash Street and B Street, and Kettner Boulevard and Union Street in the Columbia and Civic/Core districts in Downtown San Diego.

 To ensure on-time transit service for downtown riders, the Downtown Bus Parking Lot needs to be located close to downtown transit routes that terminate near the America Plaza Trolley Station and Santa Fe Train Depot.
 Because most buses in the facility would park for 15 minutes or less, the close location ensures that buses operate on schedule.
 It also minimizes operational costs and the need for additional bus circulation on surface streets downtown.